lehoanganhtai13/learn-mlops/README.md

         - `DirectPut`: data records are delivered to your destination with no additional processing.
         - `KinesisStreamAsSource`: the delivery stream uses a `Kinesis Data Stream` as a source.
     - `PATH_TO_FOLDER`: the prefix that Firehose applies to the data record object names in S3, which simulates a folder structure in the S3 bucket where the streamed data is stored.
-    - `ROLE_NAME`: name of the IAM role that has permissions to access the S3 bucket.
     - `BUFFER_SIZE`: size of the buffer, in MBs, used for buffering incoming data before delivering it to the S3 bucket, the value should be between 1 and 128.
 The data is delivered to the S3 bucket when either the buffer size reaches or the time period elapses.
     - `BUFFER_INTERVAL`: the time, in seconds, for buffering incoming data before delivering it to the S3 bucket, the value should be between 60 (1 minute) and 900 (15 minutes).
+    - `ROLE_NAME`: name of the IAM role that has permissions to access the S3 bucket.
+IAM role for Kinesis can be created based on [here](https://github.com/lehoanganhtai13/data-lake-for-smart-farming-system-using-aws-services/tree/main/kinesis_policy).

 - Delete a delivery stream and its data
     ```bash